pavel-tashev/almatymeetups-telegram-bot/README.md

 - The database file is created automatically
 - On Render, it's stored in the `/data` directory
 - Free tier has limited storage

+### Import errors

+- Make sure you're running from the project root directory
+- Use `python src/bot.py` to run the bot
+- Check that all `__init__.py` files are present in the src directories

 ## Security Notes